stennety/mywebsite/_posts/2017-11-26-Moving-Non-Profit-Wordpress-Site-to-Azure.md

 ## Coming Soon - Part 2

 Once everything is finished uploading, you should have a 100% fully functional copy of your previous WordPress installation running at app-name.azurewebsites.net.
 In part 2, I'll cover making that cover your own custom domain name, adding automated Azure backups, and some of the specific ways I found to speed up Wordpress sites specifically running on Azure.

+### Edits
+*2017-10-22 - Updated the database section to move from ClearDB to Azure Databse for MySQL*